Learn about Family and Community Medicine residency rotations.

 Women's Health

-During this rotation, residents gain experience diagnosing and treating gynecologic, urodynamic, infertility, and breast problems.
-Residents work with both Family Medicine and OB/GYN faculty during this rotation in several clinical settings.
-Additionally, residents are able to gain experience in procedures such as intrauterine device and subcutaneous implant placement, colposcopy, and endometrial biopsy.
+During this rotation, residents work with family Medicine faculty to gain experience diagnosing and treating gynecologic, urodynamic, infertility, and breast problems.
+Additionally, residents learn procedures such as intrauterine device and subcutaneous implant placement, colposcopy, and endometrial biopsy.

 Electives

-Our program is very flexible in allowing residents to pursue their own professional interests.
-Residents can choose from many established electives, or we are glad to discuss how they can create an elective in their own area of interest.
+Our program encourages residents to pursue their own professional interests.
+Residents can choose from many established electives, or create their own educational experience.